SteeltoeOSS/Samples/FreddysBBQ/README.md

 This repo contains two of the four components that make up Freddys BBQ application  ( i.e.`Admin Portal UI` and `Order REST API`).
 These two components have been rewriten using .NET and ASP.NET Core and will be used to illustrate interoperability between Java and .NET based microservices running on CloudFoundry.

 To proceed you will first deploy the Java version of Freddys BBQ on CloudFoundry.
-To do this, you should follow the [deployment instructions](https://github.com/william-tran/freddys-bbq) for the Java version of Freddys BBQ first and verify that this version of the application is up and running properly.
+To do this, you should first follow the [deployment instructions](https://github.com/william-tran/freddys-bbq) for the Java version of Freddys BBQ and verify that this version of the application is up and running properly.

-Once that is complete then the next step will be to replace the tow Java services, `Admin Portal UI` and `Order REST API` with the .NET versions found in this repo.
+Once that is complete then the next step will be to replace the two Java services, `Admin Portal UI` and `Order REST API` with the .NET versions found in this repo.

 After that is complete you will have a running example of a Java and .NET based microservices based app running on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.